WebDevMullins/svg-lgo-maker/README.md

 node index.js
 ```

-Once all prompts have been answered, the logo.svg file will be created in the 'examples' directory.
+Once all prompts have been answered, the logo.svg file will be created in the 'output' directory.

 ### Demo